Dublin, Ireland Self-Guided Walking Tour JetSettingFools.com

 #3 Grafton Street

-Grafton leads from St. Stephen’s Green to Trinity College and features long-standing stores, recognizable brands, and historic cafes.
+A pedestrian-only shopping lane, Grafton Street, is one of the must-see sights in Dublin.
+It leads from St. Stephen’s Green to Trinity College and features long-standing stores, recognizable brands, and historic cafes.

 Sights to look for are the Brown Thomas Department Store (opened in 1849), Weir & Sons jewelry store (open since 1869) and Bewley’s Café (opened in 1927).

-Grafton Street is also popular with street performers and musicians that entertain the passers-by.
-Even U2’s Bono has performed on Grafton!
+Grafton is also popular with street performers and musicians that entertain the passers-by.
+Even U2’s Bono has performed here!
+Directions from Grafton Street to the…

 #4 Irish Whiskey Museum

 Whiskey is firmly part of Irish history.
-Today, distilleries dot the Dublin cityscape – each one offering a story along with tastings of their product.
+Today, distilleries dot the Dublin cityscape – each one offering a story along with samples of their product.

-At the Irish Whiskey Museum, however, visitors get an unbiased version of the history of Irish whiskey…plus a chance to get a taste from several distillers!
+At the Irish Whiskey Museum, however, you get an unbiased version of the history of Irish whiskey…plus a chance to try some from several distillers!

 #5 Dublin Trinity College

-The official name is “The Holy and Undivided Trinity of Queen Elizabeth near Dublin”, but just called Trinity College for short.
+The famous Trinity College was established in 1592 and is Ireland’s oldest university.
+Its official name is “The Holy and Undivided Trinity of Queen Elizabeth near Dublin”.

-Some of the institution’s famous attendees include Oscar Wilde, Bram Stoker, Samuel Becket and Courtney Love.
+Some of the institution’s famous attendees include Oscar Wilde, Bram Stoker and Samuel Becket.

-The 47-acre campus has buildings arranged in squares around a bell tower and the library houses the Book of Kells.
-If you wish to enter, buy your fast-track ticket in advance!
+The 47-acre campus is arranged in squares around a bell tower and the library houses the Book of Kells.
+If you wish to enter, be sure to buy your ticket in advance!
+Directions from Trinity to…

 #6 Irish House of Parliament

-Built in the mid-1700s, it was the first ever specifically designed parliament structure, in that it featured an interior with a dual chamber.
+Built in the mid-1700s, it was the first ever specifically designed parliament structure, in that it featured a dual chamber.
 One for the House of Lords and one for the House of Commons.

-In 1800, it was here that parliament voted (under bribery and threat of King George III) to abolish itself in order to unite as the United Kingdom of Great Britain and Ireland.
+In 1800, it was here that parliament voted (under bribery and threat of King George III) to abolish itself and unite as the United Kingdom of Great Britain and Ireland.
 It was a relationship that only lasted 22 years.

 One odd thing to note about the building is the absence of windows.
 While there are places for them, glass panes were never installed.
 This was due to a ‘window tax’ that would have driven up the cost!